nashimus/letscook/_recipes/chana-masala-dish.md

 #### Eventual Pot

-If you do not have a pressure cooker, you can still cook dried chickpeas it just takes longer.
+If you do not have a pressure cooker.

 1. Soak dried chickpeas for 2-3 hours.
 1. Drain water from soaked chickpeas.